 My core interest is, of course, in health.
 I was struggling between doing a Master’s program in public health, versus an MBA versus the IMHL.
 I actually thought that the IMHL married Public health and the MBA quite well.
 And I am glad to say I think it actually did.
 They took the core pieces that I was interested in and put them together.
 Had I just done a Master’s in public health I wouldn’t have been able to grow as a manager in the same way as I have through the IMHL.
 If I had just done an MBA I wouldn’t have grown much as a leader as I have through doing the IMHL.
 So I think that the IMHL has very nicely married the core that I wanted from public health as well as from an MBA.

-Particular attention is paid to the classroom experience in the program.
-Participants sit at round tables which allow for interactive discussion.
-A 50/50 rule allows for half the class time to be turned over to participants and their agendas.
-Unique seating arrangements that pay particular attention to active listening characterize the classroom (See Henry Mintzberg's TWOG.)
+Particular attention is paid to the pedagogy in the program.
+Participants are regularly in different small discussion groups for interactive learning, but almost never in the same small group in consecutive days.
+A "50/50" rule allows for half the class time to be turned over to students to grapple with application to practice, in real time, of the concepts, theories and frameworks provided in class.
+Unique group arrangements that pay particular attention to active listening characterize the class.

-Every day begins with a morning reflection — personal time for writing down thoughts and insights that have come up since the previous day, followed by discussion around each of the tables, and an open-ended plenary discussion.
+Every day begins with reflection — personal time for writing down thoughts and insights that have come up since the previous day, followed by discussion in small groups, and an open-ended plenary discussion.

 “The IMHL engages people in a way that changes their lives.
-The class becomes a strong community, which helps participants to revitalize themselves, their organizations, their management practices, in and beyond their communities.
-No one who has visited our classroom wants to go anywhere else for a development program in health care.” - Professor Henry Mintzberg, IMHL Faculty Director
+The class becomes a strong learning community, which helps participants to revitalize themselves, their organizations, their management practices, in and beyond their communities.
+No one who has visited our classroom wants to go anywhere else for a development program in health care.” - Professor Henry Mintzberg, IMHL Founder

-Three stages of Morning Reflections: solo, small group and big circle
+Three stages of Reflections: solo, small group and big circle/plenary

 "I have taught for about a decade in the Harvard Kennedy School program for senior fellows.
 I have taught at the executive program in health policy and management at Columbia's School of Public Health, and given lots of talks around the world.